-(i) Has more than one violation for the relevant time period, and

-- (ii) Exceeds the permissible number of points. - (h) The suspension periods as provided above, shall run consecutive to any suspension imposed for the underlying offense. - (i) The Stewards' or Commission Ruling shall distinguish between the penalty for the underlying offense and the enhancement based upon the trainer's cumulative points. - (j) Any trainer who has received a medication violation may petition the ARCI to expunge the points received for the violation for the purpose of the MMV system only.
-The points shall be expunged as follows:
+- (i) Has more than one violation for the relevant time period, and - (ii) Exceeds the permissible number of points. - (h) The suspension periods as provided above, shall run consecutive to any suspension imposed for the underlying offense. - (i) The Stewards' or Commission Ruling shall distinguish between the penalty for the underlying offense and any enhancement based upon a Stewards or Commission review of the trainer's cumulative points and regulatory record, which may be considered an aggravating factor in a case. - (j) Any trainer who has received a medication violation may petition the ARCI to expunge the points received for the violation for the purpose of the MMV